-With new brands emerging every day, customers can be confused by a sheer number of undistinguishable companies that the market is overflooded with.
+With new brands emerging every day, customers can be confused by the sheer number of undistinguishable companies that the market is overflooded with.
 How can companies make themselves known and instantly recognizable?
 What can serve as a visual statement for their brand values?
-A logo is the answer.
+A logo is an answer.

 Imagining a brand without a logo is like imagining a book without a cover – you can still work it out on your own but you’d be left with a feeling as if something wasn’t right, and the experience wasn’t fulfilling and gratifying.

-Having a logo is a must if you’re trying to establish your company as a competent and prominent industry player.
-Logos provide potential customers with information about who you are and what you do, as well as help them to form a first impression of your business.
+Therefore, if you’re trying to establish your company as a competent and prominent industry player, visual identity services shouldn’t be disregarded.
+Moreover, logos provide potential customers with information about who you are and what you do, as well as help them to form a first impression of your business.